I’ve had this idea for years and have wanted to try it out;

 Fold, fold, fold.

-You can decide how big the fan will be by either folding the entire page (just like you did when you were in elementary school to make those fabulous fans) and then gluing it to another whole sheet of folded paper or by folding the entire page and then cutting it in half or even in quarters to attach to another folded half or quarter.
+entire page (just like you did when you were in elementary school to make those fabulous fans) and then gluing it to another whole sheet of folded paper or by folding

 Glue folds together.

 Glue the end fold of one page onto the next piece of fan paper’s end fold.
-Once you have enough length, glue the last fold of what now looks like an accordion to the fold of the first fan to make a complete circle.

 Hot glue middle.

-To prevent the circular fan from popping up like a tent, hot glue the center together on the backside to hold it in place and keep flat.
+glue the center together on the backside to hold it in place and keep flat.

 Give it some character.

-You can give your fans some extra pizzazz by cutting a fun trim around the outside or hole-punching circles or shapes into it.
-You can also layer a smaller fan over the center of a larger fan to make it more three-dimensional and play with color combinations.
+also layer a smaller fan over the center of a larger fan to make it more

 Attach to the wall.